 A lot can pile up over a year, or just a season.
 Here are five tips to help you tidy up, declutter and organize your finances this spring.

-For many, spring means opening windows, sweeping the dust out and rotating our wardrobes.
+For many, spring means opening windows, sweeping the dust out and rotating wardrobes.
 While you’re freshening up your home, consider ways to also tidy up your finances.
-You may be surprised at what’s hiding in your accounts and inboxes, financial documents and tax returns.
+You may be surprised at what’s hiding in your accounts, inboxes, financial documents and tax returns.

 Consider these five strategies to help you spring-clean your finances:

 1. Clean Up Your Accounts

 Do you find it challenging to keep track of your various financial accounts?
 Many people have checking or savings accounts at one bank, a brokerage account with another and an individual retirement account with yet another.
 Having a number of accounts at different institutions can make your financial house feel disorganized.

 Consider consolidating your accounts to gain a clearer understanding of your financial streams and overall wealth.
 Or, if you prefer to maintain accounts with different banks, take advantage of digital tools that let you see all of your accounts in one place.
 Getting that full picture can bring a fresh perspective about what you need to prioritize, as you manage day-to-day cash needs and pursue your longer-term goals.